Utilizing 3D printers in the automotive industry

 Vibracoustic case study (Mělník, CZ)

-Thanks to specific components from the Vibracoustic plant in Mělník, cars are now quieter and more comfortable.
-Vibracoustic is the leading supplier of anti-vibration solutions for the automotive industry and we will show you how TRILAB DeltiQ 3D printers help in the automotive segment.
+Thanks to NVH solutions from the Vibracoustic plant in Mělník, cars are becoming quieter and more comfortable.
+Vibracoustic is a leading global automotive Noise, Vibration and Harshness (NVH) expert for the automotive industry and we will show you how TRILAB DeltiQ 3D printers help Vibracoustic in Mělník.

-The enterprise from Mělník manufactures engine mounts for car manufacturers around the world.
-Mounting the engine to a screw embedded in rubber is now a completely outdated technique.
-The production process is complex and requires a high level of precision with the creation of individual parts and their assembly.
+The plant in Mělník manufactures motor mounts for car manufacturers around the world to avoid unwanted noise and vibration from the motor.
+The production process of these parts is complex and requires a high level of precision with the creation of individual parts and their assembly.
 This is then reflected in the economically sustainable methods of the company with a low amount of scrap waste.

 3D printing has completely changed the approach to product development